project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 2. The official website guides you through the installation, and if you have done a successful install of Keycloak, now you need to start the server

-3. To start the Keycloak server, navigate to “Bin” Directory and run the standalone file.
+3. To start the Keycloak server, navigate to **Bin** Directory and run the standalone file.
 Performing this action will start the Keycloak server

 4. You can access the Keycloak admin console on ```http://localhost:8080```